wp-plugins/magic-wp-coupons/readme.txt

 6. IP based like/dislike and click counter.
 7. Shortcode button in WYSIWYG editor, is fixed now.

+= 2.2=
+1. Network error bug is fixed.

 == Upgrade notice ==